You are here

 Leaves and other debris around plants will invite pests and disease, and slugs and snails love to hide under leaves, so give your garden a good clear up.
 Fallen leaves prevent light and air from getting to plants and grass, so don’t leave it too long before you collect them.
+A good way to do this is with a leaf blower vacuum.
 Once you have collected leaves, instead of adding them to the compost heap you can use them for leaf mould.
 Make a frame out of chicken wire and wood to place your leaves in, or dampen them and put them in black bin liners with air holes.
 Leaf mould takes a year to mature, or two years if they are oak leaves.
 Don’t use rose leaves, as they can carry infection.
 Leaf mould is a great free substitute for peat, and can be used as a top dressing for woodland plants.
 Cut back brown, tired looking plants but leave some plants that still have some colour to give a little interest to your garden over winter.
+Have a look at our range of hand tools.
 These will also act as shelter for wildlife that you’d like to have around, such as ladybirds, which will eat aphids for you.
 It’s also a good time to clear out your greenhouse.
 Wash pots and trays, mend any broken tools, and throw away anything you can’t use.
 Wash the windows to let in as much light as possible during winter, and disinfect benches and fixtures, hosing them down well.
 Clearing out your greenhouse will prevent pests from hibernating there, and once you have removed the plants you can also fumigate it with a sulphur candle.

 Preparing for winter

 Drain and lag standpipes, outdoor taps and water pumps in case of frost.
 You may also want to insulate taps with bubble wrap.
 Frost on the ground can kill some perennial plants such as shrubs and evergreens.
 Place two inches of mulch around the bases to protect the roots – this can be straw or woodchip.
-Tender plants such as fuchsia and geraniums need to be brought into the greenhouse so they are not damaged by frost, and perennials such as dahlias should be moved into a cool greenhouse or garage and watered less to bring on a state of semi dormancy.
+Tender plants such as fuchsia and geraniums need to be brought into the greenhouse so they are not damaged by frost, and perennials such as dahlias should be moved into a cool greenhouse or garage and watered less to bring on a state of semi dormancy. it amy be a good idea to invest in a greenhouse heater to keep delicate plants warm over winter.
 Secure climbers, small trees and tall plants to fixings such as trellising and canes.
 You should also check that fences, arches and other structures are secure, and repair or replace them if they are not.